tsweezy/tsweezy/README.md

 Thanks for checking out my profile!

+👀 Check out some of my other work on my portfolio website, [tsweet.works](http://www.tsweet.works).

 ✉️ Looking to get in touch?
-You can reach me at [trevor@setbold.com](mailto:trevor@setbold.com).
+You can reach me at [hello@tsweet.works](mailto:hello@tsweet.works).

-👀 Check out some of my other work on my portfolio website, [setbold.com](http://www.setbold.com).

 🔗 Recruiter/professional?
 Connect with me on [LinkedIn](https://www.linkedin.com/in/trvr-sweet).